Are you ready to buy a house?

 I am 36 years young, and although I make more than most working ants, I am still paying the many landlords I’ve had in just a 5-year span.

 I live this way for a reason, and I would like to share them with you.

 So if Mommy and Daddy tells you that you should buy a house tomorrow, maybe you can show them this post.

 Of course, they might disagree, but you do have you on life to live, ya know.

 1. Opportunity to Grow Your Portfolio

 Ever since I started adulting, the idea of buying a house never crossed my mind.

-Not for mediocre pay and definitely not for that 2 bedroom shack that most of you dream of.
+Not for mediocre pay and not for that two bedroom shack that most of you dream of.

 So what did I do?

 I turned to the internet to see how I could make more money, and it ultimately led me to the current career path I’m on.